-We will be conducting semi-structured interviews during November and December to investigate how researchers approach assessing research outputs.
+We’re conducting semi-structured interviews to investigate how researchers approach assessing research outputs.

 We want to learn more about how research outputs are evaluated by researchers.
 The study will cover a few key contexts: assessing research while serving on a hiring committee, assessing research while serving on a grant review committee, and evaluating scientific outputs for use during conceptualization, investigation, methodological design, or writing of a research project.